 There's a collection of all my university application resources on the page How to apply to university: everything you need to know.

 Finally, if you want the quick, simple and easy way to go from blank piece of paper to done (avoiding all cliches in the process) take a look at my e-course for writing personal statements Your Complete Guide to a Winning Personal Statement.It's easy to avoid using cliches in your personal statement once you know how Click To Tweet

 In the comments below I'd love to know:

 - Are you struggling to avoid cliches in your personal statement?
 Which cliches are you trying to avoid?
 Using the tips I've shared in this video, how do you think you can get around the problem?

-- What's behind your desire to study your subject to university?
+- What's behind your desire to study your subject at university?
 Share your story in the comments below to inspire and motivate others (and I'll give you some feedback about whether it's strong enough).